siddiqur-54/task_documentations/SOLID Principles and Design Patterns/SOLID Principles_Design Patterns_README.md

 ```

 #### ii.
 Observer
-- The `Observer` interface defines a contract for objects that want to be notified about changes in the subject.
+- The `Observer` interface defines a contract for objects that want to be notified about changes in the subject (`WeatherStation`).
 - It includes a method `update` that concrete observers must implement to receive and handle updates.

 ```java